Selz/jquery.selz/README.markdown

     <td><code>onDataReady</code></td>
     <td>Function</td>
     <td><code>null</code></td>
-    <td>If <code>prefetch</code> is <code>true</code> then this callback is fired as soon as the plugin is loaded allowing you to customise your link with item data.
-Otherwise, the callback is fired when the overlay is opened (see below).
+    <td>This callback is fired as soon as the item data has loaded allowing you to customise your link with data about the item.
 The function gets passed two arguments; a jQuery object for the current link that is being parsed and the data for that item link as below.</td>
   </tr>
   <tr>
     <td><code>onModalOpen</code></td>